-The Effect of Mannitol Volume with Changes in Osmolarity in Traumatic Brain Injury
+The Effect of Mannitol Volume With Changes in Osmolarity in Traumatic Brain Injury

-February 26, 2025 updated by: Taufik Saputra, Universitas Diponegoro
+June 8, 2026 updated by: Taufik Saputra, Universitas Diponegoro

-The Effect of Mannitol Volume Administration with Changes in Osmolarity in Traumatic Brain Injury: an Observational Study
+The Effect of Mannitol Volume Administration With Changes in Osmolarity in Traumatic Brain Injury: An Observational Study

 This observational study is designed to research the effect of mannitol volume administration with changes in osmolarity in patients with traumatic brain injury to guide the safe use of mannitol in these patients.